RajanikaD/Document-Classifier/README.md

-# Tensorflow Document-Classifier-Detection
+# 📄 TensorFlow Document Classifier

-This set of Notebooks provides a complete set of code to be able to train and leverage document detection model using the Tensorflow Object Detection API.
-The model will identify if a document is classified as a Pan Card or not.
+This project provides a full implementation to train and deploy a document classification model using the **TensorFlow Object Detection API**.
+The objective is to identify whether a scanned document is a **PAN Card** or not, based on its visual features.

+---

+## 🧠 Project Summary

+Managing KYC documents manually is time-consuming and prone to error.
+This classifier leverages computer vision and deep learning to automate the classification of key Indian identity documents like **PAN Card**, **Aadhar**, **Driving Licence**, and **Passport**.
+The trained model can process scanned document images and accurately predict the document type based on visual features.

+---

-# OVERVIEW
+## 📚 OVERVIEW

-Document classification or document categorization is a problem in library science, information science and computer science.
-The task is to assign a document to one or more classes or categories.
-It assigns a known set of labels to untagged documents, using a model of text learned from documents with known labels.
-Like document clustering, document classification draws from an enormous field of work in data mining, statistics, and machine learning.
+Document classification or categorization is a subfield of machine learning and NLP that assigns a document to one or more predefined categories.
+This project applies **image-based classification** using TensorFlow to automate document detection for KYC workflows.

-Organizations needs to manage customer's documents by compiling personal information.
-It is then verified from Indian government.
-These KYC documents include PAN, Adhaar etc. The process of managing KYC documents manually is time consuming and costly.
-We can solve this problem by automating this process using AI.
-So, the developed application will take scanned images as input and classify the type of document it is.
+---

-# 1. Types of documents:
+## 🧾 1.
+Types of Documents:

-__•	PAN Card:__
+**• PAN Card**
-A permanent account number is a ten-character alphanumeric identifier, issued in the form of a laminated "PAN card", by the Indian Income Tax Department, to any "person" who applies for it or to whom the department allots the number without an application.
+A 10-character alphanumeric identifier issued by the Indian Income Tax Department.

-__•	Aadhar Card:__
+**• Aadhar Card**
-Aadhaar is a 12-digit individual identification number issued by the Unique Identification Authority of India on behalf of the Government of India.
-The number serves as a proof of identity and address, anywhere in India.
+A 12-digit identity number issued by the UIDAI, valid as both identity and address proof.

-__•	Driving Licence:__
+**• Driving Licence**
-A driver's license is a legal authorization, or the official document confirming such an authorization, for a specific individual to operate one or more types of motorized vehicles—such as motorcycles, cars, trucks, or buses—on a public road.

-__•	Passport:__
+Legal authorization to drive vehicles, issued by Indian transport authorities.

+**• Passport**
-A passport is an official travel document issued by a government that contains a given person's identity.
+An official identity and travel document issued by the Indian Government.

-__2. Image Classification:__
+---

+## 🖼️ 2.
+Image Classification

-Image Classification is a fundamental task that attempts to comprehend an entire image as a whole.
-The goal is to classify the image by assigning it to a specific label.
-Typically, Image Classification refers to images in which only one object appears and is analysed.
+Image Classification is the process of assigning a label to an entire image based on its content.
+Here, it is used to classify scanned documents.

-__3. Object Detection:__
-Object detection is a computer technology related to computer vision and image processing that deals with detecting instances of semantic objects of a certain class in digital images and videos.
-It involves both classification and localization tasks, and is used to analyse more realistic cases in which multiple objects may exist in an image.
+---

+## 🎯 3.
+Object Detection

+Object Detection combines **classification and localization**.
+This project uses TensorFlow’s Object Detection API to recognize PAN card features visually from the image.

+---

-#	Few Unique Features of a PAN Card
+## 🔍 Few Unique Features of a PAN Card

-__1. INCOME TAX DEPARTMENT__
-The tax department issues an individual's PAN on a physical card referred to as the PAN card.
-The stamp of the same at the upper left side of the card serves as the card’s authenticity that it is indeed authorised by the tax department.
+### 1. Income Tax Department Stamp
 <p align="center">
   <img
     width="500"